AndrewBavuels/Sales-and-Business-Report-with-Microsoft-Power-BI/README.md

 ![img_5.2](https://github.com/AndrewBavuels/Sales-and-Business-Report-with-Microsoft-Power-BI/blob/main/images/5.2.png)

-### Summary
-The ETL process does not run continuously but at key moments when needed:
+The ETL execution will depend on the specific needs of your data analysis.
+Mostly, those key moments happen when:

-- Integrate new data sources.
+- Integrating new data sources.
-- Update existing data.
+- Updating existing data.
-- Develop new analyses or reports.
+- Developing new analyses or reports.
-- Modify the data structure.
+- Modifying the data structure.
-- Perform data maintenance or cleaning.
+- Performing data maintenance or cleaning.

 The frequency and exact timing of the ETL execution will depend on the specific needs of your data analysis and the nature of your data sources.